taskadapter/trello-java-wrapper/README.md

 ## Contribute

 Each pull request should respect current code conventions and provide tests for the newly implemented features.
+The new test code is implemented using Scala.
+The prod code is only Java - to avoid adding extra Scala dependency to the lib without providing much value (at the moment).

 ## Implementation Status